AI Screenr

 Recommendation Rationale

 Strong senior-PM signal.
 Alex articulated prioritization trade-offs with specifics — exact metrics, named stakeholders, what got cut and why — across multiple examples.
-Discovery discipline is genuine: the case of reversing a planned feature after three customer conversations was well-structured and included the anti-narrative (what they expected to hear versus what they actually heard).
+Discovery discipline is genuine: the case of reversing a planned feature after three customer conversations was well-structured and included the counter-narrative (what they expected to hear versus what they actually heard).
 The visible gap is cross-functional leadership under disagreement; Alex defaults to consensus before pushing, which may be fine or may be a risk depending on the team dynamics.
 Recommended for the hiring-manager round.

 Summary

 Five-plus years of B2B SaaS product management with clear area ownership.
 Strong on discovery and prioritization — concrete examples with metrics and trade-offs.
 Cross-functional leadership is competent but consensus-leaning; the candidate does not push back early when the team direction is wrong.
 Writing-first instincts are evident from how answers are structured.
-Calm under follow-up probes.
+Calm under follow-up questions.

 Knockout Criteria